 The first thing that strikes when entering the Space Center, are lekker flowers of the motherland growing beautifully: the familiar visit card for the Netherlands, pleasant ; another one is the main building’s exterior architectural design.
 It comes like a pleasant surprise to see lumber on the front façade, if expecting to see mainly shiny futurism, round every corner.
 There is a lot of Italian engineering, design, science and delicious Italian ice cream, too!
 Engineers field experts, researchers, stuff members participating to ongoing space programs come from several European countries; it’s a privilege and a great pleasure to interact with them and their considerate way of making sense of complex concepts.

 The speakers hall of fame: Esa astronauts of Italian nationality, and German who flew to the International Space Station in Space Shuttles, of Dutch and of Italian nationality who flew the Soyouz.
+On July the upcoming lunch live in English and in Italian of Esa astronaut of Italian nationality, the oldest Esa astronaut to fly to space for a long-duration mission.
 Amazing to think what happens when boundaries are torn down and realities are built to last.
-We get to live that thanks to a virtual tour of the International Space Station: touring its habitat modules, freely floating from top notch science experiments to the stellar kitchen, from windowless laboratory to the cupola with the best balcony views available to humans.
+We get to live that thanks to a virtual tour of the International Space Station: touring its habitat modules, freely floating from top notch science experiments, from windowless laboratory to the cupola with the best balcony views available to humans, to the stellar kitchen: astronaut foods is known to have reached such refined balance in terms of shelf-life and flavours that are available for earthlings, as well.
 It sparks amazement hearing the astronauts’ stories about working for one of the greatest dreams in the making as if it didn’t belong to them, as if by being it engraved within themselves, they have become the dream itself.
 Upon her return to earth Cristoforetti, for instance, mentioned that she looked at her pictures taken while in space to reassure herself of actually having been there.

 On a more pragmatic side, Cristoforetti’s career and well deserved successes are elements indicating improvements and advancements, since it is recognition of equal opportunities in industry sectors which value the importance of collaborative inclusion, equal opportunities, treatments and benefits pertinent both to professional and work/life balance.
 An inspired guess makes this a sign of the times, with the hope that it will soon turn into ripples of awareness.
 Cristoforetti, first female Italian astronaut, is the only Esa female astronaut in Europe in active status: in her speeches the essence of inspiring expertise, thinking and living.